View of Finca Sa Bastida in Alaró, Mallorca, now public land to protect habitats and archaeology and provide access.

 Possible measures include laid-out but narrow paths, information signs about flora, fauna and archaeology, small viewpoints with benches – no major interventions, more like trails that invite lingering.
 Local educational offerings are conceivable: school classes from the town, guided tours by volunteers and a network of nature friends who help with maintenance.
 Locally, on the small roads to Alaró, people have already observed neighbours using the area at weekends; a careful opening would therefore recognise this everyday use.

 Important is that the next step is not a finished plan but a process.
 Government, municipality and residents should jointly work out which areas are protected, which are made accessible and how archaeological sites are secured.
-That may sound tedious, but it is also an opportunity: local needs meet professional conservation expertise – better that than the other way around.
+That may sound tedious, but it is also an opportunity: local needs meet professional conservation expertise – better that than the other way around, as discussed in Expropriation at Castell d'Alaró: End of a Dispute or New Flashpoint?.

 What Mallorca gains